Quick Quiz ( Mobile Recommended )

 - Individual Differences Among Learners CTET MCQ

-Child: A Problem-Solver and as a Scientific Investigator CTET MCQ for Students
+Child: A Problem-Solver and as a Scientific Investigator CTET mcq for Students

 If there is a key feature of the problem-solving method, what would it be?